 One of the major reasons that women may experience midlife crisis is due to the many changes that often occur during their 40’s and 50’s.
 It is generally at this age period that a woman’s children leave home either for higher education or work.
 Physical changes such as menopause can also instigate hormonal changes, which may influence the woman’s state of mind.
 Other factors that may increase the likelihood of a midlife crisis are divorce, family death and job loss.

 The increasing liberation of American women allows a greater exploration of the midlife crisis.
 Women are no longer obligated to keep a subordinate place in the home.
 Instead many older women seek divorce, go to college and change their careers.
 When they begin to question their happiness during middle age many of them realize that they are not trapped in their current reality, they have the options and the means for change.

 The women’s liberation movement may also have impacted why the midlife crisis was previously associated with only men.
 Men were the sex that could, without societal reprimand, seek divorce, make large purchases and ignite serious change.
 Therefore, they were in a way more free to fully react to a midlife crisis.
 Women, on the other hand, were bound by cultural expectations to continue in subordinate roles.

 While many midlife crisis studies have produced mixed results, a large study conducted by Elaine Wethington at the University of Michigan found ample evidence of the female midlife crisis.
-According to her research, including 724 participants, 26 percent of people surveyed had experienced a midlife crisis, of this 26 percent, 36.1 percent were women, (Shellenbarger, 2005).
-These findings were reported in Sue Shellenbarger’s book “The Breaking Point,” which details aspects of her own and many others’ midlife crisis (see Resources).
+According to her research, including 724 participants, 26% of people surveyed had experienced a midlife crisis, of this 26%, 36.1% were women, (Shellenbarger 2005).
+These findings were reported in Sue Shellenbarger’s book “The Breaking Point,” which details aspects of her own and many others’ midlife crisis.